 - When the UE is configured with tciSelection-PresentInDCI jointly for both DCI formats 1_1 and 1_2 in the same DL BWP, and when the UE receives a DCI format 1_1/1_2 that schedules or activates PDSCH reception, the UE shall determine the indicated joint/DL TCI state(s) for the PDSCH reception according to the following:

-- If the DCI format 1_1/1_2 indicates codepoint "00" for the [TCI selection field], the UE shall apply the first one of two indicated joint/DL TCI states to all PDSCH DM-RS port(s) of corresponding PDSCH transmission occasion(s) scheduled or activated by the DCI format 1_1/1_2.
+- If the DCI format 1_1/1_2 indicates codepoint "00" for the DCI field ‘TCI selection’, the UE shall apply the first one of two indicated joint/DL TCI states to all PDSCH DM-RS port(s) of corresponding PDSCH transmission occasion(s) scheduled or activated by the DCI format 1_1/1_2.

-- If the DCI format 1_1/1_2 indicates codepoint "01" for the [TCI selection field], the UE shall apply the second one of two indicated joint/DL TCI states to all PDSCH DM-RS port(s) of corresponding PDSCH transmission occasion(s) scheduled or activated by the DCI format 1_1/1_2.
+- If the DCI format 1_1/1_2 indicates codepoint "01" for the DCI field ‘TCI selection’, the UE shall apply the second one of two indicated joint/DL TCI states to all PDSCH DM-RS port(s) of corresponding PDSCH transmission occasion(s) scheduled or activated by the DCI format 1_1/1_2.

-- If the DCI format 1_1/1_2 indicates codepoint "10" for the [TCI selection field], the UE shall apply both indicated joint/DL TCI states to the PDSCH reception scheduled or activated by the DCI format 1_1/1_2.
+- If the DCI format 1_1/1_2 indicates codepoint "10" for the DCI field ‘TCI selection’, the UE shall apply both indicated joint/DL TCI states to the PDSCH reception scheduled or activated by the DCI format 1_1/1_2.

 - If the UE is not configured with tciSelection-PresentInDCI and when the UE receives a DCI format 1_1/1_2 that schedules/activates PDSCH reception, the UE shall apply both indicated TCI-States to the scheduled or activated PDSCH reception